codsen/codsen/packages/chlu/README.md

 ## What it does

 `chlu` stands for CHangeLog Update.
-This library is the API for [`chlu-cli`](https://bitbucket.org/codsen/chlu-cli) which you should install with a `-g` flag.
-You probably should check it [instead](https://bitbucket.org/codsen/chlu-cli).
+This library is the API for `chlu-cli` ([npm](https://www.npmjs.com/package/chlu-cli), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/chlu-cli)) which you should install with a `-g` flag.
+You probably should check it _instead_ ([npm](https://www.npmjs.com/package/chlu-cli), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/chlu-cli)).

 Diff links are useful for new starters in programming — they allow to see how the particular feature was implemented and _learn_.
 Diff links are useful for regular consumers of npm libraries — they give more reassurance that the library is really maintained and provide a glimpse about its quality.

 When I saw the diff links for the first time in somebody's CHANGELOG, I told myself, I must get one too.
 However, diff links are a pain to maintain, hence this library.
-Make sure you install [chlu-cli](https://bitbucket.org/codsen/chlu-cli) though.
+Make sure you install `chlu-cli` ([npm](https://www.npmjs.com/package/chlu-cli), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/chlu-cli)) though.
 This one is just an API for it.

 **[⬆ back to top](#)**